VkareGit/BrainyBuddyGo/README.md

 ```
 <sub>Replace discord-bot-token and openai-api-key with your actual Discord bot token and OpenAI API key, respectively.<sub>

-6. Start the Flask server hosting the Gradient Boosting model locally.
+6. (testVersion branch) Start the Flask server hosting the Gradient Boosting model locally.
 Make sure you have the necessary Python libraries installed (Flask, pandas, sklearn, joblib, etc.).
 You may want to use a virtual environment.
 ```
 python3 BrainyBuddyGo/QuestionHandler/IsQuestionHandler.py
 ```